Zero Trust Implementation: Never Trust, Always Verify

 By constantly checking the user’s identity, device health, and other relevant factors, Zero Trust Access creates a strong defense against data breaches.
 Its layered validation protects against unauthorized access while supporting secure and efficient collaboration.

-Benefits of Implementing Zero Trust
+Benefits of Implementing the Zero Trust Security Architecture

 - Minimize Attack Surface: The principle of least privilege and micro-segmentation reduce the potential attack surface, making it harder for attackers to move laterally within the network.